jujuka/nanoboard/README.md

 Helper scripts already there:
 run - runs nanodb server
-search - calls Aggregator and nbpack in -a mode create - calls nbpack in -g mode
+search - calls Aggregator and nbpack in -a mode prepare - calls nbpack in -g mode